 Overseas Experience Placements Available to GP Trainees

-Global Health Fellowships (GHF) enable successful ST1 applicants to work overseas in a resource poor rural South African community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
-Deployment overseas is taken a Time out of Programme Experience (OOPE) A UK equivalent salary is paid by the South African Government.
+Global Health Fellowships (GHF) enable successful ST1 applicants to work overseas in a resource poor rural South African or Ugandan community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
+Deployment overseas is taken a Time out of Programme Experience (OOPE).
+A UK equivalent salary is paid by the South African Government but the salary paid by the Ugandan Government will be at a local rate.

 Want to know what it would be like to work in rural South Africa?
 Watch the video below.